List of Hollyoaks characters introduced in 1995–1996: Mandy Richardson

+Mandy Richardson (previously Hutchinson) played by Sarah Jayne Dunn debuted on-screen during October 1996 and has been involved in such storylines including dealing with sexual abuse while she was a child by her father Dennis (David McAllister), numerous failed relationships, and the death of daughter Grace to Sudden Infant Death Syndrome.
+Mandy is the longest-featured female character in the series.

+Dunn first left in 2006, making brief returns in 2007 and 2008 before returning full-time in 2010 in a storyline which also saw the return of Warren Fox (Jamie Lomas).
+After leaving in September 2011, Dunn returned in July 2017 but left in December 2021 when her contract was terminated.

 Celia Osborne

-Celia Osborne (née Andersen) was the mother of Ruth Osborne and former wife of Jack Osborne.
+Celia Osborne (also Andersen) was the mother of Ruth Osborne and former wife of Jack Osborne.
 Celia arrived in Hollyoaks with Jack and his son Darren Osborne where they joined their daughter Ruth Osborne when Jack became the new landlord of The Dog in the Pond after Celia's brother Greg Andersen decided to sell the pub following the death of his daughter Natasha Andersen.
 After the revelation of Jack's affair and impregnation of Dawn Cunningham, Celia went back to the United States with Darren, leaving Jack running The Dog.
 They later divorced.
 Later Celia meets a man called Jerry and marries him.
 In September 2013, it is revealed that Celia is not Darren's mother and that Sandy Roscoe is his biological mother.

 Jack Osborne

-Jack William Osborne is a fictional character from the long-running Channel 4 soap opera Hollyoaks, played by James McKenna.
-He first appeared on 18 November 1996 and is the second longest serving character although Cindy Cunningham and Mandy Richardson both appeared before him both have taken considerable breaks before they returned full-time.
+Jack William Osborne, played by Jimmy McKenna, first appeared on 18 November 1996.
+Jack is the second-longest serving character; although Cindy Cunningham and Mandy Richardson both appeared before him, both have taken considerable breaks before they returned full-time.

 Darren Osborne

-Darren Osborne is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Ashley Taylor Dawson.
-He made his first on-screen appearance on 18 November 1996, then played by Adam Booth.
-Darren was introduced by executive producer Phil Redmond as part of the Osborne family and debuted amongst Jack Osborne and Celia Osborne, his parents.
-Adam Booth left the part in 1997, which was then recast with Dawson taking over the part in 1999.
-Dawson remained with the show until 2000 and returned full-time to the part in 2003.
+Darren Osborne made his first on-screen appearance on 18 November 1996, then played by Adam Booth.
+Darren was introduced by executive producer Phil Redmond as part of the Osborne family and debuted alongside his parents Jack and Celia Osborne.
+Booth left in 1997, leading to a recast with Ashley Taylor Dawson taking over the part in 1999.
+Dawson remained with the show until 2000, returning full-time in 2003.

-He was initially portrayed as a "bad boy" type character although he later mellowed.
-His more notable storylines including a Gambling addiction which led him to lose his share in The Dog in the Pond, be disowned by his father and have his family turn there backs on him.
-Other storylines include helping his father to fake his own death and relentless schemes to regain the Dog in The Pond.
-In his time with the show he has also been at the centre of several relationships and affairs, one of which led him to become a father to twins.
-Various critics have praised his "bad boy" status.
-Others have criticised his "pimp-like dress sense" and accused him of being a "rat".
-Dawson has been nominated for several awards for his portrayal of Darren in his duration on the serial.
+He was initially portrayed as a bad boy type character although he later mellowed.
+His more notable storylines include a gambling addiction that led him to lose his share in The Dog in the Pond, being disowned by his father and having his family reject him.
+Other storylines include helping his father to fake his own death and relentless schemes to regain The Dog in The Pond.
+In his time with the show he has been at the centre of several relationships and affairs, one of which led him to become a father to twins.
+Various critics have praised his bad boy status.
+Others have criticised his "pimp-like” dress sense and accused him of being a "rat".
+Dawson has been nominated for several awards for his portrayal of Darren.